jaymorelli96/jaymorelli/content/uses.md

     - I use the theme everywhere possible, this includes: NeoVim, terminal emulators, wallpaper/os theme, iphone, apple watch, and any other tools that allows theme customization
 #### Software
 ##### Operating System
-- **OpenSUSE Tumbleweed**: Both at home and in WSL
-- **Windows with WSL**: At work I have to use Windows and I am very glad that WSL exists
+- **OpenSUSE Tumbleweed**: My preferred OS for both WSL and personal laptop.
+Offers stability, reliability, and I am a big fan of the rolling release model
 ##### Terminal
 - **NeoVim**
 - **zsh** with plugins: